J. Jayalalithaa: Car Accident, 1990

-First term as Chief Minister, 1991
+First term as Chief Minister (1991–1996)

 In 1991, following the assassination of Rajiv Gandhi days before the elections, her alliance with the Indian National Congress enabled her to ride the wave of sympathy that gave the coalition victory.
-The AIADMK alliance with the Congress won 225 out of the 234 seats contested and won all 39 constituencies in the centre.
+The AIADMK alliance with the Congress won 225 out of the 234 seats contested in Tamil Nadu Assembly Election and won all 39 constituencies in the centre.
+Jayalalithaa filed her nomination papers in two Assembly constituencies, Kangeyam and Bargur, stating that the decision was not due to any uncertainty about her electoral prospects and that she was confident of winning from any constituency.
+She was subsequently elected from both constituencies, and later resigned from Kangeyam, retaining the Bargur seat.
 Re-elected to the assembly, she became the state's youngest chief minister, and the first woman to serve a full term, serving from 24 June 1991 to 12 May 1996.
+After assuming the office on 24 June 1991, she declined the official residence allotted on Greenways Road and continued to reside at Veda Nilayam in Poes Garden, which subsequently gained prominence comparable to MGR's Ramavaram Garden.
+Jayalalithaa initially refused to accept her salary as Chief Minister, as she had "abundant sources of income".
+When compelled to accept it, she reportedly drew a nominal salary of Re.
+1 per month (The lowest of any indian chief minister), for the first 27 months of her tenure.